vgthoppae/teamreports.io.docs/README.md

 User(s) contributing content to the report is(are) considered the report owner(s).
 There are two types of ownership possible.

-- Individual team member, where each contributor has their own copy which flows through its own lifecycle
+- Individual team member, where each contributor has their own copy which flows through its own life cycle
 - Two or more team members collectively contribute content to a report copy

 The second option is part of a future release.